underground-software/ILKD_course_materials/oopsie.md

 [Here's more information on assignment due dates](duedates.md).

-To exercise your oopsie, click the button on the [assignment dashboard](dashboard.md).
+To exercise your Oopsie, click the button on the [assignment dashboard](dashboard.md).